Vermont Self Guided Biking Details

 It is rare that we lose an entire day of riding due to rain.
 By checking the weather in the morning, you can sometimes plan to wait it out if they promise clearing (local aphorism: “Raining at seven?
 Done by eleven”), or, on the other hand, ride a little more purposefully if conditions start out fine but are predicted to deteriorate in the afternoon (this would be more common on summer days with afternoon thundershowers in the forecast).
 Always, if you feel a certain day may be too wet for your taste, or you’re just too tired from the previous day’s ride, let us know, and you can generally catch a ride to the next inn with the luggage shuttle or one of our very cooperative innkeepers.

 A choice of hybrid (recommended) or road (available) rental bike is included in the package price.
-Bikes come equipped with helmet, water bottle, a small pack on a rear rack; and each pair or group of bikes comes with a mini-pump, spare tube, adjustment kit, and lock.
+Bikes come equipped with helmet, water bottle, a small trunk on a rear rack; and each pair or group of bikes comes with a mini-pump, spare tube, adjustment kit, and lock.
 Most often, these are Raleigh or Jamis branded equipment, and they will be in exceptionally good mechanical condition for you.
 While bikes are included, advance sizing with the bike shop is absolutely required, as we have arranged to have rental bikes delivered to your first inn and picked up from your last inn.
 If you do not need or want rental bikes, deduct $25 per person per rental day.

 Because all of our cyclists are on customized itineraries riding in many directions, no sag wagon is provided.
 We transfer your luggage from inn to inn while you ride, and emergency roadside service (often a pick up by our luggage staff) is always avialable, as is a hotline in the very rare event of needing us for a phone call while cycling.
 You will have multiple ways to reach us, and cell coverage is generally available in the cycling area.
 Our top-notch bike shop is also on-call for emergency roadside repairs for a fee payable to them.